March: Important events on the Tbilisi art scene, a brief overview

 “Mommy Loves You” – Installation by Lashao Gabunia at Chaos Concept Store

+Chaos concept store presents Lashao Gabunia’s installation “Mommy loves you”, which expresses how important it is for a child to have the right to make choices at an early age.
 "Feelings and emotions acquired in early childhood and adolescence are the main preconditions for how we develop as a person.
 It is important for the child to be able to make choices when it comes to playing and dressing.
 "Parents can express their opinion, but if the child's interest does not match the gender norms and stereotypes set by society, we should not restrict their self-expression and we should not try to force them on it,"- said author Lashao Gabunia, whose installation will be available in Chaos until April 4.